rogue7373/SRE/Chapter2.md

 - How do you achieve it?
 Again, no right answer, find what fits
 - Can developers stay developers if they go on call?
 Yes.
 They will become better developers and their skills will be more highly sought after.

+The book will further discuss the above in upcoming chapters, if you have questions I suggest writing them down as they will be answered going forward.

+##### Key Insight: Developers must go on call for some percentage of their time.
+This can range from very little time to nearly full time.
+(Finding a balance for your personal organization is up to you.
+What works for some might not work for everyone.)

+#### 2.3.2 Product Opertations
+With developers going on call, the product operations team would need to provide support to enable the developers to do operations.

+What kind of support would the developers need?
+Some developers may have never done operations before, so this may be unfamiliar to them.

+The entire body of knowledge about product operations is with the operations team.
+The idea of taking product as a "black box" and putting it into thep production environment, activating monitoring of IT resources, and alerting on some threshold violations.
+This allows developers to learn and understand this.
+With thier insider knowledge of the produc, they will also be able to find many more scenarios that can be monitored and alerted upon.
+The developers’ knowledge about the architecture, implementation, configuration, and deployment of the product is an invaluable resource for improving monitoring of the product in production.
+But how can they utilize that knowledge to improve product operations?
+How can they bridge the gap between development and operations as suggested by the term DevOps?